-Since 2011 Greenpeace has been calling on major brands to eliminate the uses and releases of harmful chemicals from their production chain through their Detox commitments, without which the circular dream could well become a toxic recirculation nightmare.
+Since 2011 Greenpeace has been calling on major brands to eliminate the uses and releases of harmful chemicals from their production chain through their Detox commitments,1 without which the circular dream could well become a toxic recirculation nightmare.
 However, even this progress could be put at risk if brands fail to recognise that the overconsumption of textiles is the larger problem that must be tackled.
-In addition, the promotion of the circularity myth that clothes could be "infinitely recycled" may even be increasing guilt-free consumption.
+In addition, the promotion of the circularity myth that clothes could be "infinitely recycled" may even be increasing guilt-free consumption.2

-This focus on circularity is illustrated by the recently released Pulse Report on the State of the Fashion Industry, which projects a future where the fashion industry continues on its current growth trajectory, with big brands taking an ever greater share of the market and implementing their 'best practices'; the industry aims to double its use of polyester by 2030 - as part of a so-called 'sustainable materials mix' because it is claimed to be 'recyclable' (see Figure 1).
+This focus on circularity is illustrated by the recently released Pulse Report on the State of the Fashion Industry,3 which projects a future where the fashion industry continues on its current growth trajectory, with big brands taking an ever greater share of the market and implementing their 'best practices'; the industry aims to double its use of polyester by 2030 - as part of a so-called 'sustainable materials mix' because it is claimed to be 'recyclable' (see Figure 1).

 But even if it were possible to recycle all polyester textiles and close the textiles loop, are we sure it will lead to environmental benefits?
 And what potential is there for recycling natural fibres?

-projected increase in use of fibres by 2030
+Fig. 1: Two scenarios: The fashion industry's projected increase in use of fibres by 20304